Skip to content

 Jay Baer

-Hence, this data ordeal results in extreme hardship for businesses to even glean any actual insights from their data.
+First, this data ordeal results in extreme hardship for businesses to even glean any actual insights from their data.
 In particular, business analysis becomes a mind-numbing experience.
-Now, businesses routinely sift through vast amounts of irrelevant data that is incomplete, inaccurate, or outdated.
+Indeed, businesses routinely sift through vast amounts of irrelevant data that is incomplete, inaccurate, or outdated.

 “People spend 60% to 80% of their time trying to find data.
 It’s a huge productivity loss.”